Discreteness of the complex hyperbolic ultra-parallel triangle groups: Introduction

-In this paper, we primarily focus on the case where \( m_3 > 0 \) and provide a family of complex hyperbolic ultra-parallel \( [m_1, m_2, m_3] \)-triangle group representations.
+In this paper, we primarily focus on the case where \( m_3 > 0 \) and provide a family of complex hyperbolic $[m_1, m_2, m_3]$-triangle group representations.
 These representations are discrete and faithful if and only if the element \( w^{(n)} \) is non-elliptic for some positive integer \( n \).
 Additionally, we consider the case where \( m_3 = 0 \) and provide an improvement of the result in \cite{mpp}.

-Firstly, we present a result on the discreteness of complex hyperbolic ultra-parallel $[m_1, m_2, m_3]$-triangle group representations with $m_3>0$.
+In contrast to their approach, the proof presented in this paper is more naturally geometric.